 Here are some responses from our some of our Reception children about what they think of their school:

 "I like school when I can draw because drawing is fun" by Denzel

 "We love school because we can play with our friends" by Kymani and Timothy

 "I love going to Forest School so I can get messy and dig up lots of worms" by Jake

 The children are met and welcomed for the day in the playground.
 They come in with their teacher and hang up their coats and put away their book bags independently.

 We then have registration where each child is encouraged to sign in by writing their name.
 After which, the children engage in a whole class Maths Mastery lesson.
 This includes the children singing and talking about the days of the week, months of the year, today’s date and weather.
 They also consolidate their maths learning from the previous day and are introduced to the new maths learning for that day.

-During the morning, we have one session of phonics (revisiting sounds learnt so far, learning a new sound, reading and spelling tricky words, reading and spelling words with the new sound of the day, reading and writing a sentence) and a 'Write Away' session.
+During the morning, we have one session of phonics (revisiting sounds learnt so far, learning a new sound, reading and spelling tricky words, reading and spelling words with the new sound of the day, segmenting and blending CVC words as well as reading and writing a sentence).
 Other activities through the day include - small group writing/topic work and choosing a variety of challenging and stimulating free choice activities that are linked to the current topic both inside and out.
-(See Kinder Corner)